magana272/Past-School-projects/README.md

 *Implemented*:
 1) Aligned my Data
-2) Perform PCA torepresent the data in a lower dimension
+2) Perform PCA to represent the data in a lower dimension
 3) Trained and tested car

 ###### Aligning data